scriptituk/xfade-easing/README.md

-This is transpiled from the [InvertedPageCurl](https://github.com/gl-transitions/gl-transitions/blob/master/transitions/InvertedPageCurl.glsl) GL transition which originated from the
+This is transpiled from the [InvertedPageCurl](https://github.com/gl-transitions/gl-transitions/blob/master/transitions/InvertedPageCurl.glsl) GL Transition which originated from the
 [WebVfx WebGL pagecurl shader](https://webvfx.rectalogic.com/examples_2transition-shader-pagecurl_8html-example.html) which is itself based on code by [Calyptus Life AB](http://blog.calyptus.eu/) which seems no longer available.
 The Hewlett-Packard accreditation by Sergey Kosarevsky is obscure but preserved here.